mycoboco/ocelot/doc/cdsl/dwa.md

 `s`, if not `NULL`, must have a space enough to contain the resulting string representation including a terminating `NUL`.
 No `+` sign is placed in the result.
-The macro `DWA_BUFSIZE` is useful for allocationg the conversion buffer; it specifies the size enough to convert double-word integers in any radix.
+The macro `DWA_BUFSIZE` is useful for allocating the conversion buffer;
+it specifies the size enough to convert double-word integers in any radix.
 That is,

     char s[DWA_BUFSIZE];
     dwa_tostru(s, x, radix);